 Mexico - K. Healthcare Products & Services Mexico - Healthcare Products&Services

-In all, public healthcare institutions account for 70–80 percent of all medical services provided nationwide, while private healthcare institutions serve approximately 25–30 percent of the Mexican population, including the 32 million people with private medical and accident insurance.
+In the prior administration, Mexico dedicated 4.2 percent of its GDP to the health care sector.
+Due to the various proposed changes of the current administration, the budget for the medical sector is uncertain.
+In all, public healthcare institutions account for 70–80 percent of all medical services provided nationwide, while private healthcare institutions serve approximately 25–30 percent of the Mexican population, which includes the overlaps between the two systems and includes the 32 million people with private medical and accident insurance.
 In 2014 (most recent data available), Mexico had 22,831 public health care units, including 1,386 hospitals, of which 194 were highly specialized medical centers, and 2,960 accredited private hospitals.
 Only about 100 private hospitals had more than 50 beds and the capacity to offer highly specialized services.
-Major health provider groups include Grupo Empresarial Angeles, Star Medica, Hospital San Jose, Centro Medico ABC, Hospital Español, Amerimed Hospitales, Hospitales San Angel Inn, Grupo Christus Muguerza, and Medica Sur.
+Major private health provider groups include Grupo Empresarial Angeles, Star Medica, Hospital San Jose, Centro Medico ABC, Hospital Español, Amerimed Hospitales, Hospitales San Angel Inn, Grupo Christus Muguerza, and Medica Sur.

-Second, both the government low-price guidelines and general price sensitivity in the market can cause pricing challenges for U.S. companies, particularly at the current value of the peso.
-This has increasingly driven purchases to lower-cost and often lower-quality producers from Asia and elsewhere.
+Aside from the uncertainty these changes pose, the government low-price guidelines and general price sensitivity in the market can cause pricing challenges for U.S. companies, particularly at the current value of the peso.
+This has increasingly driven purchases to lower-cost and often lower-quality producers.

 In terms of regulatory approvals and market access, Mexico remains sovereign as to setting and maintaining its regulations.
 For anything applied to or entering the body—whether a device, instrument, or pharmaceutical—a sanitary registration is mandatory.
 The Mexican regulatory framework for the medical and pharmaceutical sectors includes norms and registration requirements:

 - Sanitary Registration.
-In addition to Official Standards, medical devices as well as pharmaceutical products such as active ingredients, finished medicines in bulk, and finished medicines in retail packages, must be registered with the Federal Commission for the Protection Against Sanitary Risks (COFEPRIS).
-Intellectual property protection is a separate process with a different government agency.
+In addition to Official Standards, medical devices as well as pharmaceutical products such as active ingredients, finished medicines in bulk, and finished medicines in retail packages, must be registered with COFEPRIS.
+Intellectual property protection is a separate process with a different government agency (see our Intellectual Property sections in this guide).
 COFEPRIS has been driving a process of unilateral recognition of market authorizations to streamline product approvals for devices and pharmaceuticals containing active ingredients that have not been commercialized before in Mexico and that are already approved by the U.S. Food and Drug Administration and the European Medicines Agency, among others.
-This process has already made the process of importation faster and easier, and it should continue to benefit U.S. exporters and Mexican consumers of U.S. healthcare products.
+This process has made the process of importation faster and easier.
+If continued in the new administration, it should continue to benefit U.S. exporters and Mexican consumers of U.S. healthcare products.
 CS Mexico and U.S. industry representatives have provided ongoing input to COFEPRIS.
 FDA approval may speed-up the Mexican approval process, but it does not exempt a product from Mexican sanitary registration requirements.
 Products not yet approved by FDA or other recognized agencies will undergo the standard process.
 For the registration of generic drugs, it is important to note that drugs are not covered by this streamlined process, and that there is a requirement to conduct the corresponding bioequivalence studies in Mexico.
 Only in some cases, such as personal use or research, are products exempted from being registered.

 - Import Permit.
 Once the product has obtained a sanitary registration code, the importer must file an import permit application with COFEPRIS to have access to the Mexican territory.
 This process also applies to import of products for personal use or research exempted from sanitary registration.

 - Certificate of Origin.
-Products qualifying as North American under NAFTA must use the NAFTA Certificate of Origin to receive NAFTA beneficial treatment.
+Until the United States–Mexico–Canada Agreement (USMCA) is fully implemented, products qualifying as North American under NAFTA must use the NAFTA Certificate of Origin to receive NAFTA beneficial treatment.
 This certificate may be issued by the exporter or freight forwarder and does not have to be validated or formalized.
 Only North American products, as defined by the rules of origin, are eligible for preferential tariff treatment.
 In general, 51 percent or more NAFTA content by value is required to get a NAFTA Certificate of Origin.
-For future developments and information on eventual agreements related to the NAFTA renegotiation, check the Fact Sheets and NAFTA pages at the Office of United States Trade Representative (www.ustr.gov).
+For information on the USMCA, and its impact on rules of origin, check the Fact Sheets and USMCA pages at the Office of United States Trade Representative (www.ustr.gov).

 Medical Devices, Equipment, and Instruments